duckdb/duckdb-web/docs/sql/statements/export.md

 IMPORT DATABASE 'target_directory'
 ```

-For details regarding the writing of Parquet files, see the [Parquet Files page in the Data Import section](../../data/parquet#writing-to-parquet-files).
+For details regarding the writing of Parquet files, see the [Parquet Files page in the Data Import section](/docs/data/parquet#writing-to-parquet-files), and the [Copy Statement page](/docs/sql/statements/copy).

 ### Syntax
 <div id="rrdiagram"></div>